handsom3j4ck/SimpleIptv/README.md

 # SimpleIptv – IPTV Portal Scanner & MAC Brute-Force Tool

-**SimpleIptv** is a Python-based tool designed to detect and test IPTV portal endpoints (e.g., MAG/STB portals) by scanning for valid configurations and brute-forcing MAC addresses.
+**SimpleIptv** is a fully functional Python-based brute-force tool designed to detect and test IPTV portal endpoints (e.g., MAG/STB portals) by scanning for valid configurations and testing MAC addresses for active accounts.
 It supports **GUI**, **CLI**, and a **standalone portal detection script**, making it accessible for both beginners and advanced users.

 > 🔒 **This tool is strictly for educational and authorized testing purposes only.
 Unauthorized access to IPTV services or network scanning without permission is illegal.**